Skip to main content

 Discover what this means

-FS120670 (Published March 2022, replacing January 2022)
+FS120670 (Published November 2024, replacing March 2022)

-What is a Stand-Up Paddleboarding (SUP) permit?
+What’s a Standup Paddleboarding (SUP) permit?

-The adventurous activity permit scheme is designed to ensure that only people with the relevant skills and experience lead adventurous activities for the young people.
+The Adventurous Activity Permit Scheme is designed to ensure that only people with the relevant skills and experience lead adventurous activities for the young people.
 Therefore all activities classed as adventurous can only be led by someone holding the appropriate permit.
 Additionally young people (under 18) can take part in adventurous activities for themselves with personal activity permits.

-A SUP permit is required for all SUP taking place except in class C water.
+A SUP permit is required for all SUP taking place, except in class C water.
 Definitions of water classifications can be found in POR.

 Levels of permit